The heat produced by cooking appliances and by what is being cooked can be a source of danger to your child.

-You should keep your child away from cookers when in use.
+Keep your child away from cookers when in use.
 Teach them why this is important.
 Children do not understand danger.
-You will need to supervise them at all time.
+You will need to supervise them at all times.

 Be mindful of children if you are moving things from the cooker to another surface.

 Always cook on back rings first, with the handle of the saucepan or frying pan turned in.
 This will help prevent children from reaching up and grabbing a pot or pan.

 If using the front rings, keep handles of saucepans turned towards the back so they are not so easy to reach.
 Switch the rings off after use.

 To prevent fire, make sure gas cooker burners are in good working order.

 Keep items away from cooker rings that could catch fire.

 Use cooker guards for protection.
 This creates a physical barrier or guard at the front of the hob.
 It helps to stop your child touching hot areas.

 Think about marking an area around the cooker where your child is not allowed to go.
 Use coloured tape to make a rectangle on the floor in front of the cooker.
 Tell children they are not allowed to enter that area.